 If you do not have a Nursing AAS, associate degree, or diploma, you should select "Health" as your Area of Interest and "Nursing (Pre-admitted Program)" as your degree when you apply to ACC even if you intend to continue on to earn your BSN.
-You will then need to fill out the Nursing AAS application and attend a Nursing AAS information session.
+You will then need to complete the Nursing AAS application and view a Nursing AAS information session.

 SPRING Semester (January) Starts:

-- Applications for spring semester will open on the first Monday of November at 9:00am and close on the 2nd Friday of December at noon
+- Applications for spring semester will open on the 3rd Monday of November at 9:00am and close on the 3rd Friday of December at noon

-To get started on your journey to become a Registered Nurse, download the Nursing Program Application
+To get started on your journey to become a Registered Nurse, complete the Nursing Program Application

 LPN to ADN Program option